Kumardubi: Attractions

-There are two must-visit places near Kumardhubi.
-First, Maithon Dam and second, Panchet Dam.
-Maithon dam was specially designed for flood control and generates 60,000 kW of electric power.
+There are two main tourist sites near Kumardhubi, the Maithon Dam and the Panchet Dam.
+Maithon Dam was specially designed for flood control and generates 60,000 kW of electric power.
 There is an underground power station, the first of its kind in the whole of South East Asia.

 Economy

 Industry

 Kumardhubi is the heart of coal belt, which gives rise to a number of Industrial opportunities in the area.
 Kumardubi is known for the manufacturing of 'Fire Bricks', as fire clay is found here in large quantity.
 There are a number of small manufacturing units, which are indulged in making 'stone chips crusher'.

 The area is also known for its British-era metal casting company "Kumardhubi Metal Casting and Engineering Limited (KMCEL)" that produced track sections used in underground mines and employed around 850 workers at the time of its closure in 1995.

 Originally owned by Bird Company during the British era, Kumardhubi Engineering Works was taken over by the Bengal government and run till 1979, after which it was taken over by Bihar State Industrial Development Corporation.
 It was renamed Kumardhubi Metal Casting and Engineering Limited in 1983 with the BSIDC and Tata Steel jointly running it till 1995.
 At the time, Tata Steel owned 49 per cent stake while BSIDC remained the majority partner with 51 per cent stake.

 Another manufacturing industry that brings interest in this area is, McNally Bharat Engineering Company Ltd. (MBE) which is one of the leading Engineering Companies in India.
 MBECL, the parent company of MSEL, started its business from this place in 1961.
 The Kumardhubi unit is an integrated unit having Engineering and Design, Marketing and Product Support, Purchase, Manufacturing, Assembly and QA under one roof to provide customers a total solution from Design to Installation and Commissioning.

 Kumardhubi unit manufactures all types of crushers, screens, grinding mills, feeders and other equipment for bulk material handling, port handling and ash handling.

 Kumardhubi is also the hub of old and used sarees, which are repaired, cleaned and polished, and are sent back to the market for re-selling.